Facts About Apricot(Khubani)

 - Rich with Fiber

-Dried Apricots are a good source of dietary fiber, whether you eat them dried or fresh.
+Dried Apricots or we can say dehydrated apricots are a good source of dietary fiber, whether you eat them dried or fresh.
 Since retinol is fat soluble in apricot, the fruit dissolves easily in the body and the system easily absorbs the essential nutrients and it easily breaks down fatty acids, ensuring your digestion is in order.
 And not only that, by washing out the intestines daily, the fruit also protects you from gastrointestinal issues.

 - High in antioxidants

-Dried apricots are one of richest sources of antioxidants among all of the dried fruits.
+Dried apricots or apricot fruit are one of the richest sources of antioxidants among all the dried fruits.
 It allows the body to get rid of toxins we appear to accumulate over time when ingested on a regular basis.
 In exchange, antioxidants also kill free radicals that damage our cells.
-They are rich in a group of polyphenol antioxidants that have been shown to protect against diseases, including diabetes and heart disease, called flavonoids.
-Chlorogenic acids, catechins, and quercetin are the primary flavonoids in apricots.
-Such compounds act to neutralize free radicals, which are dangerous compounds that cause oxidative stress and kill your cells.
-Oxidative stress is associated with obesity and multiple chronic conditions, including heart disease.

 Healthy skin is guaranteed by the combination of Vitamin C, A, and phytonutrients.
 And did you realize the apricot antioxidants often slow down the process of ageing?
 So aside from a healthy skin care routine, don’t forget to eat those apricots every day.